-Like most of the Fed surveys, it employs a diffusion index methodology.
+Like most surveys issued by the Fed, it employs a diffusion index methodology.
 It asks respondents whether a certain metric is getting better, getting worse, or staying the same.
-The index value is the percent of respondents who say the metric is getting better minus the percent who say it’s getting worse.
+The index value is the percentage of respondents who say the metric is getting better minus the percentage who say it’s getting worse.

 Implications for homebuilders

 Overall, it’s an encouraging report for the builders.
 Employment growth continues to head in the right direction, and job and wage growth is the most important driver of new home purchases.
 Historically, home prices have correlated strongly with wage growth.
 In fact, until the bubble years, the median home price to median income ratio was in a tight 3.2x to 3.6x range.

 Toll Brothers (TOL), Lennar (LEN), and KB Home (KBH) recently reported earnings, and all pretty much said that price increases have become difficult at this point.
 Until wage growth picks up, we probably won’t see much in the way of further home price appreciation.
 This means lower margins for the builders going forward.